Skip to content

 Multi-Device Setup

 Use multiple devices -- laptops, desktops, CI runners -- under a single did:keri identity.
-Each device gets its own Ed25519 keypair and a signed device attestation that delegates trust from the identity key.
+Each device gets its own keypair and its own delegated identity: a delegated inception (dip) naming your root as delegator, anchored in your root's key event log.

 Prerequisites